Below are the key rules for successful housetraining:

 - Closely monitor water and food intake.
 Leaving food out for grazing means you have no idea when he’s filling up, which means you cannot safely predict when he needs to go to the bathroom.

 - Roll up soft surfaces such as area rugs.
 These are frequent accident spots.
-You may bring them back out when Fido is full housetrained.
+You may bring them back out when Fido is fully housetrained.

 - Keeping a potty log where you note when he’s eaten, had a drink, peed, and pooped can be rather helpful in determining whether your dog’s body is following a pattern.
 If so, you can structure your potty breaks appropriately.